 - a.
-At the time of a child's placement, adopters will be provided with detailed information as to the child's background and - b. in particular the context of any abusive experiences of and/or previous allegations made by the child; - c.
-All prospective adopters will receive preparation and guidance to help them provide a safe environment for the child and all members of the adoptive family; - d.
-All prospective and approved adopters will have received information about this procedure.
+At the time of a child's placement, foster carers will be provided with detailed information as to the child's background and in particular the context of any abusive experiences of and/or previous allegations made by the child; - b.
+All foster carers and/or prospective adopters will receive preparation and guidance to help them provide a safe environment for the child and all members of the adoptive family; - c.
+All prospective and approved foster carers and adopters will have received information about this procedure.